 Use Text Prediction.
 Use this option if you want the OSK to suggest words for you as you type so you don't need to type each complete word.

 Text Prediction is available in English, French, Italian, German, and Spanish.
 If you want to use one of these languages and it isn't installed, install the language files for that language.

-If you're using either hovering mode or scanning mode and accidently minimize On-Screen Keyboard, you can restore it by pointing to it in the taskbar (for hovering mode) or by pressing the scan key (for scanning mode).
+If you're using either hovering mode or scanning mode and accidently minimize the OSK, you can restore it by pointing to it in the taskbar (for hovering mode) or by pressing the scan key (for scanning mode).

-If you minimize OSK and switch to the Start screen or a full-screen app, you won't be able to get to OSK.
-Open OSK first, and then go to the Start screen or app.
+If you minimize the OSK and switch to the Start screen or a full-screen app, you won't be able to get to the OSK.
+Open the OSK first, and then go to the Start screen or app.